hut-ch/covid-data/README.md

     - Within the root folder rename ``.env-example`` to ``.env``
 1. Start the containers
     - Ensure docker is running (bottom left corner of docker desktop check for ``Engine runnning``)
     - Open a terminal/command prompt and navigate to the main folder of the repository.
-If on windows right click in the folder and select ``Open in Termianl``.
+If on windows you may be able to ``shift + right click`` in the folder and select ``Open in Termianl`` or ``Open Powershell window here``.
         <img src="./docs/img/command-prompt.png" alt="command-prompt" style="width:500px;"/>

     - inside the terminal type ``docker compose up`` and the containers should start to build and run